When tensions undermine our mental and physical health, it is terrible for us.

 Both medications are antidepressants, which are also used to treat depression.

 Occasionally, people who take these medications have side effects.
 The effects can be annoying, but they usually disappear.
-However, medications affect everyone differently.
+However, drugs affect everyone differently.
 Any side effect or unusual reaction should be reported to a doctor immediately.

 Therapy is well considered in the treatment of PTSD.
 It involves talking with a mental health professional to work through the experience and its impact on the individual.
 Psychotherapy can occur individually or in a group format.